Vision-CAIR/MiniGPT4-video/README.md

 bash jobs_video/eval/mistral_evalualtion.sh
 ```
 Then Use GPT3.5 turbo to compare the predictions with the ground truth and generate the accuracy and scores <br>
-Set these variables in the script <br>
+Set these variables in both evaluate_benchmark.sh and evaluate_zeroshot.sh <br>
 ```bash
 PRED="path_to_predictions"
 OUTPUT_DIR="path_to_output_dir"